Introduction:

 The Game From Start To Finish

 It takes timing and a lot of practice along with a lot of experimentation to see what shots you can master and will work for you.
-Defense is important as you are the forward, defense men and the goalie all rolled into one.
+Defense is important as you are the forward, defensemen, and the goalie all rolled into one.

 Ice hockey has 6 people to fill those roles but you only have yourself.
 Learning to defend your goal without committing a foul is important.
-You cannot stop the puck with your hand or other body parts, again unlike ice hockey who can use different body parts to stop the puck from entering their goal.
+You cannot stop the puck with your hand or other body parts, again unlike ice hockey you can use different body parts to stop the puck from entering their goal.

-With 7 seconds to shoot your best shot, you need a lot of practice to get your aim down just right and get it past your opponents defensive stand.
+With 7 seconds to shoot your best shot, you need a lot of practice to get your aim down just right and get it past your opponent’s defensive stand.

 Goal Tending and Fouls